slamora/brackets-wiki/Brackets-Extensions.md

 * [BracketLESS] (https://github.com/olsgreen/BracketLESS): Compiles LESS files to CSS on save
 * [Open File from URL](https://github.com/deemeetar/OpenFileFromUrl): Opens any ```href``` and ```rel``` attribute urls in editor on ```ALT+0``` shortcut.
 Currently works only with existing files.
 * [PhoneGap Extension for Brackets](https://github.com/adobe/brackets-phonegap): Manage PhoneGap Build projects from Brackets.
-* [Ant for Brackets](https://github.com/jbalsas/brackets-ant): Launch any target in your ant files.
-(Uses Node.
-Requires Brackets Sprint 21 or greater)
 * [Grunt for Brackets](https://github.com/markrendle/brackets-grunt): Run any task in your Gruntfile.js.
 (Uses Node.
 Tested on Brackets Sprint 25.)
 * [Project Links](https://github.com/chrismatheson/brackets-project-links): Add some links to the sidebar for quick access **dev** still a lot of stuff i want to add
 * [JSCompressor](https://github.com/slorenzot/brackets-jscompressor): This extension allows automatically compress javascript and css files using YUI compressor.